 Note: All Juvenile Court records are confidential.
 Journalists may petition the court to release juvenile court documents.
 Please see petitions.

 How can I request an interview with DA Rosen or a Deputy District Attorney?

 To request an interview, you can call Sean Webby, Public Communications Officer.
 You may contact deputy district attorneys directly.
 Direct phone numbers may be found in our website at www.santaclara-da.org

 The District Attorney, Chief Assistant DA and Assistant DA's handle larger policy questions while Deputy District Attorneys handle questions related to specific cases they are handling.

 How do I get a camera into a courtroom?

 California law allows accredited news organizations to videotape/photograph court proceedings in the Superior Court if permitted by the judge.
 This office does not handle these requests.
 Requests may be made submitted to the Santa Clara County Superior Court via e-mail at firstname.lastname@example.org Form MC500

 How do I get a Spanish-language or foreign language interview?

-Please contact Media Coordinator Sean Webby.
+Please contact Public Communications Officer Sean Webby.
 We can often arrange for a Spanish-speaking prosecutor to give you an interview.
 Other languages spoken in the office include Vietnamese, Chinese, French, German and Armenian.